totem-tech/documentation/nodes-docs/howto-setup-nodes.md

 ufw status numbered
 ```

-### Fail2Ban

-See at the end of this page.

 ### Nginx

+> If you are not creating either of these node types you will not need to use nginx.

 Two different use cases exist for using nginx as a reverse proxy.
 The following links provide that information:

-> If you are not creating either of these node types you will not need to use nginx.

 [nginx for bootnodes](nodes-docs/howto-nginx-bootnodes.md)